 Charleville ➜ Tambo ➜ Barcaldine ➜ Winton ➜ Hughenden ➜ Julia Creek ➜ Mount Isa

-Your journey ends in Mount Isa at Outback Sounds, the Trail’s pinnacle open-air music festival, headlined by Kaylee Bell (2023 CMA Global Artist of the Year) and The Wolfe Brothers, Australia’s most awarded country rock duo — plus even more artists still to be announced.
+The journey ends in Mount Isa at Outback Sounds, the Trail’s pinnacle open-air music festival, headlined by Kaylee Bell (2023 CMA Global Artist of the Year) and The Wolfe Brothers, with Zac and George, Taylor Moss, William Barton, Homegrown Trio, and the newly crowned '2026 Toyota Star Maker' Jarrad Wrigley!

 Guiding audiences along the way are Trail Ambassadors Taylor Moss and Tori Darke, sharing their passion for country music and Outback culture across the Trail.